Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 # Manage Adyen settings

-In addition to the settings in the *Payments* module, there are some settings necessary in the Adyen&trade; backend to ensure a smooth data transfer.
-It is recommended that you start with creating the Adyen settings.
-You can manage the *Payments* settings in parallel, so that you can enter the connection data alternately.
-Note in this context that you can no longer copy the credentials after you have saved the Adyen&trade; or Payments settings.
-For detailed information, see [Configure Adyen connection](./02_ManageAdyenConnection.md#configure-adyen-connection).
-Alternatively, you can also make a note of the credentials in a file to enter them later in Actindo.

 The following procedures contain information on the settings to be configured in the Adyen&trade; backend.
 It shows the standard procedure and screens that was current at the time this documentation was created.
 For the latest detailed descriptions, refer to the Adyen&trade; documentation.

+In addition to the credentials settings in the *Payments* module, the same data is required in the Adyen&trade; backend to ensure a smooth data transfer.
+Note that once you have saved the credentials in Adyen&trade; or the Payments module, you can no longer copy them to specify it on the other side of the connection.
+You can enter the connection data in parallel, what means alternately in the *Payments* module and in the Adyen&trade; backend.
+Alternatively, you can also write the credentials in a file to enter them later in Actindo.
+For detailed information, see also [Configure Adyen connection](./02_ManageAdyenConnection.md#configure-adyen-connection).

 **Additional information**